Dr. Briley L. Lewis

 Picture

 When I was in high school, I loved competing in Science Olympiad, and it's how I started learning about astronomy.
-Now, I help out as a coach in the Astronomy (Division C) and Solar System (Division B) events for the teams at Canyon High School and El Rancho Middle School.
+I currently give back by serving as a coach in the Astronomy (Division C) and Solar System (Division B) events for the teams at Canyon High School and El Rancho Middle School.

 Other Outreach Efforts